kofikodie/local-k8s/README.md

 NOTE: This full configuration utilizes the [Terraform http provider](https://www.terraform.io/docs/providers/http/index.html) to call out to icanhazip.com to determine your local workstation external IP for easily configuring EC2 Security Group access to the Kubernetes servers.
 Feel free to replace this as necessary.

+This configuration also includes an addons resource for creating an [AWS elastic block store](https://aws.amazon.com/ebs/) (EBS) volume and mounting it to the Kubernetes worker nodes.
+This is useful for storing persistent data on the worker nodes.
+This is not required for the EKS cluster to function.
 ## Terraform

 Terraform is an open-source infrastructure as code software tool created by HashiCorp.
 Users define and provide data center infrastructure using a declarative configuration language known as HashiCorp Configuration Language, or optionally JSON.